+ Domain Name Categories: TLDs, SLDs, gTLDs, and ccTLDs

 What does this mean to you?
 It means that investing in a site long-term and keeping it up for many years will naturally make it more authoritative, and help you climb the ranks in search engines.
 However, just having a domain registered for a long period of time isn’t going to help you; if you buy a domain that’s 10 years old, but has low-quality content, you probably won’t outrank a much younger site with better content.
 On your list of priorities for choosing a domain for SEO, age should be low in the hierarchy.

-There is one byproduct of domain age that can be of tremendous utility to your SEO strategy: the acquisition of new backlinks.
+There is one byproduct of domain age that can be of tremendous utility to your SEO link building strategy: the acquisition of new backlinks.

 In case you aren’t familiar, backlinks are one of the most important factors in your entire SEO campaign.
 Remember, Google’s ranking algorithm depends on both the relevance and perceived trustworthiness of the content it crawls to determine how to rank those pages.
 While there are many independent factors that can increase or decrease that perceived trustworthiness, backlinks are one of the greatest.

 It’s all a bit complicated to dissect on an article about domains, but the basic gist is this: the more links you have pointing to your domain, and the more credible those links are, the higher your content (sitewide) is going to rank.
 Each new link you build or earn is going to pass authority to your site, ultimately resulting in an invisible trustworthiness score for your domain—as well as a trustworthiness score for the individual pages on your domain.
 These are informally known as “domain authority” and “page authority,” respectively.
-Search engine optimizers often build their campaigns around the acquisition of backlinks so they can increase their domain authority and get every internal page ranking higher.
+Even the best SEO companies often build their campaigns around the acquisition of backlinks so they can increase their domain authority and get every internal page ranking higher.